sofiamrtll/thesis/README.md

 For the Baseline_vs_Setting notebooks, input either `negative-1` (unbound sequences) or `negative-2` (sequences bound to other RBPs) as class 0.

----

-Feel free to adapt it according to your preferences!
 # Predicting interactions of m6A-regulated RNA-binding proteins

 Sofia Martello   |   Master's Thesis Project   |   30th june 2023   |   TU Munich Campus Straubing